jgreener64/pdb-benchmarks/README.md

 ## Plans

 * Test BioJava, hPDB, possibly others.
-* Run methods on the whole of the PDB to look at how they deal with errors.
 * Add benchmarks for parsing mmCIF, the standard PDB archive format.
 * Add benchmarks for parsing binary formats, e.g. MMTF.